Measuring Up - Helpful tips for Customers who do not wish to use our making up and fitting service

 Make sure there is not a light switch or power socket underneath where you are going to have to drill and always test for hidden wiring

-WE ARE HAPPY TO SUPPLY AND FIT THE POLE (charges apply) FOR YOU IF YOU ARE PURCHASING YOUR CURTAIN FABRIC FROM US.
+WE ARE HAPPY TO SUPPLY AND FIT YOUR CHOSEN POLE FROM OUR WIDE RANGE (charges apply) FOR YOU IF YOU ARE PURCHASING YOUR CURTAIN FABRIC FROM US.
 ALSO DISCUSS HOW WIDE YOU PREFER IT TO BE AND THE CORRECT HEIGHT TO SUIT YOUR WINDOW.
 SAME APPLIES TO TRACKS

 Step 2 - Measure the FINISHED length -